antoshkaplus/Ant/CppCodingGuide.md

 Small scope - use classes to separate, Bigger scope (more than one class) - have to use namespaces.

+If functions are needed to be templated it's better to use class of static methods to reuse template parameters.

 ### samples